deanturpin/Theresaurus/readme.md

 - In your repo settings: select "master" branch as the source in the GitHub Pages section
 - View it on your github.io

-## Linguistic observations

-Theresa May's Brexit speech and the Conservative manifesto both have the lowest unique word counts of anything I've tested.
-Contrasting with Pie's rant, does the count decrease the more something is finessed?

-### Quotes of note

-Theresa May Brexit
-- friends and new allies (2)
-- culture is profoundly internationalist (2)
-- control of our own laws (2)
-- will always want immigration (2)

-UKIP manifesto
-- I have always believed that UKIP is at its best when it is being radical.
-	(Opening statement)